cyberlandji/operation-iron-watch-02/07-evidences/README.md

 It is important to note that the absence of evidence does not conclusively prove the absence of activity.
 This visibility gap directly informed the hardening actions introduced in Iron Watch 03.

+**During the investigation, a timezone offset was observed between Graylog (Europe/London) and the target host (Europe/Berlin).
+While this resulted in a one-hour timestamp difference, event ordering and correlation remained unaffected.
+This highlights the importance of consistent time synchronization for multi-source log analysis.